SpinalHDL/VexRiscvSoftcoreContest2018/README.rst

     }
   }

-And it is by this way that the VexRiscv pipeline which was originally designed to be 5 stage can be shrink down to only two stages without much pain.
+And it is by this way that the VexRiscv pipeline which was originally designed to be 5 stage can be shrink down to only 2 stages for the Up5kArea SoC without much pain.